XTG Extreme Game: Products

 All XTG products are manufactured in Gran Canaria and China with the business run completely out of the company's headquarters in Gran Canaria.
 The fabrics are bought from factories in Barcelona.

 For the spring-summer 2011 season, XTG offers an "American" style in underwear and home-wear, using red, white, blue and black colours.

 The XTG design style is colourful, complex and daring, with some of the recurrent themes being sex, popular characters and mythology.
 XTG is part of the Burmen group, along with the Lenita brand.

 Controversy

-In 2010, the "Religious" briefs & boxers, depicting a Jesus Christ on the back, was retired from department stores after complaints from Christian groups that intended to sue the company.
+In 2010, the "Religious" briefs & boxers, depicting Jesus Christ on the back, was retired from department stores after complaints from Christians groups that intended to sue the company.